Okelm/okelm.github.io/content/blog/typescript-workshops/index.md

 >TypeScript is JavaScript for Java developers who need types
 >TypeScript together with VS Code are the best tools from the Microsoft

-People also poking fun at JavaScript:
+People also poking fun at JavaScript like this:

 https://twitter.com/cszhu/status/1169859162047574016?s=20

 JavaScript leaves a lot to be desired, that's the fact.
 Even with new features coming regularly from the [commitee](https://github.com/tc39) it's really hard to keep up the pace of modern languages.
 While we cannot have everything, we can try make the world a better place by being more careful and considering thoroughly the tooling we choose.

-I believe that a good developer experience happens when:
+I believe that a good developer experience happens when a programming language has these traits:

 - concepts can be expressed in a concise manner without too many boilerplate
 - the code is unambiguous and expressive